Frequently Asked Questions

 One misconception regarding hearing healthcare is that hearing aids are just for old people!
 Hearing loss can and often does begin in our much earlier years going unnoticed or ignored.
 The common belief is that a hearing aid can restore hearing back to its natural state.
 It is critical that a hearing loss be detected and treated as soon as possible for optimum results.
 Hearing loss is not simply related to hearing; the brain is losing its ability to identify certain sounds in our speech frequencies, which causes difficulties with everyday conversations.

-It's been my observation over the past 33 years of hearing healthcare that 98% of the patients we see get relief from their hearing loss by the use of amplification.
-Just as a pair of glasses causes the brain to "see" better, properly fitted hearing aids do the same thing to help a person's brain to “hear” clearer.
+It’s been our observation over the past 33 years of hearing healthcare that 98% of the patients we see get relief from their hearing loss by the use of amplification.
+Just as a pair of glasses causes the brain to “see” better, properly fitted hearing aids do the same thing to help a person’s brain to “hear” clearer.

 Today’s technology has allowed the development of tiny devices so no one knows a person is wearing hearing instruments.
 In reality, everybody knows when another cannot hear well.
 Saying “huh” or “what” often is a sure sign of a hearing difficulty.
 The use of today’s modern technology allows the brain to retain its ability to understand human speech and to help preserve those critical auditory skills we need for accurate communication.

-Myth: "Hearing Aids Cost a Lot"
+Myth: “Hearing aids cost a lot.”